RandyPatterson/AOAI_Student/Challenge-08.md

 1. First, we're going to open the AOAI_Workshop.Console app.
 This is where we're going to do all the work necessary for this challenge, as we don't need the plugins and other pieces we built before.

-1. Open the User Secrets for the AOAI_Workshop.Console app.
+2. Open the User Secrets for the AOAI_Workshop.Console app.
 Copy settings from the AOAI_Workshop ```appsettings.json``` file to the **AOAI_Workshop.Console** ```appsettings.json``` file.
 Ensure that the following details are set.
-We recommend using the gpt-4o model for this excercise, though it will work with other models:
+We recommend using the GPT-4o model for this exercise, though it will work with other models:

 ```json
 {